jdKheppar/Bulky-Web/README.md

 ## Key Points
 - ASP.NET Core is a cross-platform, open-source framework for building web apps and services.
 - ASP.NET Core primarily provides server-side rendering.
 If you need to implement client-side rendering, you need to use SPA frameworks or libraries like Angular, React, or Vue.js.
+- In general, we can put everything in a single project, but in real world projects, we usually use create separate project for each functionality like one project for Models, one for DataAccess etc. The new projects would be of the type class.
+(N-tier Architecture)

 # CREATING CRUD OPERATIONS